Story by | Xie Yihui, Editor-in-Chief (she/her/hers), Alexander Goh, Guest Writer (he/him/his)

 Prof. Catherine Sanger, Director of the CTL, explains: “Typically, Registry will notify faculty members if a student in their class receives a certain accommodation when Round 3 of module registration is complete, which is usually during the third week of the semester.”
 She reasons that informing faculty in Week 3 is logistically sensible, given “the amount of course-switching that happens in Weeks 1 through 3.”

-Furthermore, she reasons that “most courses do not have high stakes assessments until after Week 3.”
+Furthermore, she explains that “most courses do not have high stakes assessments until after Week 3.”
 Lily Seah, Assistant Manager of the CTL, also notes that the professors are only contacted after students have confirmed their courses in Week 3 “so the accommodation information is not shared widely.”

 However, should students request immediate accommodations, Prof. Sanger assures us that there are certain situations in which the CTL would inform the faculty of their needs in advance.
 For instance, she elaborates, “students may request this if their accommodations need to be initiated early, perhaps because a course they are taking has weekly exams or deadlines.”